FDIC Coverage Information

 To learn more about the FDIC’s insurance coverage rules and requirements, refer to the resources listed below.

-If you should have any questions regarding FDIC coverage or would like to learn about additional coverage opportunities available through My Bank's CDARS program, contact us today at 1-888-692-2654 or by filling out this form.
+If you should have any questions regarding FDIC coverage or would like to learn about additional coverage opportunities available through the First United CDARS program, contact us today at 1-888-692-2654 or by filling out this form.